nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

-Policy class is implemented as shown in this class diagram:
+`Policy` is implemented as shown in this class diagram:

 ![Policy0](images/PolicyClassDiagram.png)

-PolicyName and PolicyDescription are separate classes rather than String fields.
+`PolicyName` and `PolicyDescription` are separate classes rather than `String` fields.
-Implenting Policy class this way conforms to the same structure as Person class where String fields are their own classes.
+Implementing `Policy` this way conforms to the same structure as `Person` where String fields are their own classes.
-It also allows for abstraction of methods specified for each of the field classes such as checking for validity of their String field.
+It also allows for abstraction of methods specified for each of the field classes such as checking for validity of each of the individual class's inputs.

 Example:

 * `PolicyName#isValidPolicyName` & `PolicyDescription#isValidPolicyDescription`

-As shown in [**`Model`**](#model-component) above, each Person has an optional Policy field.
+As shown in [**`Model`**](#model-component) above, each Person has an optional `Policy` field.
-The Policy field can be added to a client using the `add` command, which is specified by the PolicyName Prefix followed by a valid PolicyName.
-The PolicyName must be valid and a corresponding Policy must already be in the PolicyList maintained by ModelManager.
-The specific Policy object is then referenced from the PolicyList and maintained in the Person object.
+The `Policy` field can be added to a client using the `add` command, which is specified by the PolicyName Prefix followed by a valid PolicyName.
+The PolicyName must be valid and a corresponding `Policy` must already be in the `PolicyList` maintained by `ModelManager`.
+The specific `Policy` object is then referenced from the `PolicyList` and maintained in the `Person` object.

-Thus, Commands to add Policy objects into the PolicyList have been implemented.
+Thus, Commands to add `Policy` objects into the `PolicyList` have been implemented.

 Given below is the Sequence Diagram that shows how the Add Policy Command `addp` works.

 ![AddPolicyCommand](images/AddPolicySequenceDiagram.png)

-First, ClientListParser will parse if the correct command, `addp` in this case, is called.
-Then, AddPolicyParser will parse the parameters for the Policy's name and description for their validity and values.
-AddPolicyParser then constructs an AddPolicyCommand with the given Policy using the name and description.
-The Command object is returned to LogicManager which calls the execute method of the Command.
-Execute checks if the Policy already exists in the Policy List stored in Model and if it is not, then the policy is added to the Policy List.
+First, `ClientListParser` will parse if the correct command, `addp` in this case, is called.
+Then, `AddPolicyCommandParser` will parse the parameters for  `Policy`'s name and description for their validity and values. `AddPolicyCommandParser` then constructs an `AddPolicyCommand` with the given Policy using the name and description.
+The Command object is returned to `LogicManager` which calls the execute method of the `Command`.
+Execute checks if the `Policy` already exists in the `PolicyList` stored in Model and if it is not, then the `Policy` is added to the `PolicyList`.

-Clear Policy list Command `clearp` was also implemented to give the user more control over the policy list. `clearp` clears the policy list as well as all the policies allocated to clients through interaction with Model's ClientList and PolicyList.
+A command used to clear the `PolicyList`, `clearp` was also implemented to give the user more control over the `PolicyList`. `clearp` clears the `PolicyList` as well as all the `Policy`s allocated to clients through interaction with `Model`'s `ClientList` and `PolicyList`.
-The Command works similar to the Add Policy Command as illustrated in the sequence diagram.
+The Command works similar to the Add Policy Command as illustrated in the sequence diagram in terms of parsing and command creation, but works differently in `Model` as it clears all `Policy` objects from the `PolicyList` as well as the `Policy` field of `Person` in the `ClientList`.

-PolicyList is a List class stored in Model.
-It stores Policies in a HashMap.
-A HashMap was used because checking if a key is in the HashMap can be done quickly.
-Additionally, HashMap was chosen over HashTable because we do not require the Collection to be synchronized.
-Thus, HashMap is more apt due to its higher efficiency and speed.
+`PolicyList` is a List class stored in `Model`.
+It stores multiple `Policy` objects in a `HashMap`.
+A `HashMap` was used because checking if a key is in the `HashMap` can be done quickly.
+Additionally, `HashMap` was chosen over `HashTable` because we do not require the Collection to be synchronized.
+Thus, `HashMap` is more apt due to its higher efficiency and speed.

-Lastly, PolicyList is also stored in memory as json file.
+Lastly, `PolicyList` is also stored in memory as `json` file.
 This requires json-adapted classes to be created.
 The storage classes are shown in [**`Storage`**](#storage-component).
 They were implemented using AB3's storage classes as template.